Rescribe

 Recent blog posts

-Rescribe Desktop Tool v1.0.0 releasedTurning OCR output into great PDFs
+Rescribe Desktop Tool v1.2.0 released | Turning OCR output into great PDFs |

-Today we’re very happy to announce the v1.0.0 release of the desktop OCR tool Rescribe.
-It’s free to download now from our Rescribe page, and it will work on Mac OS X, Windows and Linux.
-This release brings several major new features, a graphical interface, support for reading PDFs directly, and an integrated Google Book downloader chief among them.
-Read more… Recently we have been putting some effort into improving the PDF output from our tools, which have all made it into the latest release of rescribe (v0.5.1).
+We have a fresh new release of our desktop OCR tool Rescribe out now, v1.2.0.
+This fixes all known bugs, and adds a nice new feature.
+We also released v1.1.0 last year, very quietly.
+As with the previous releases, this works on MacOS, Windows and Linux, and is designed to be easy to install and use.
+Read more… | Recently we have been putting some effort into improving the PDF output from our tools, which have all made it into the latest release of rescribe (v0.5.1).
 While they may seem simple, PDFs are a surprisingly complex, sometimes tricky file format to produce correctly, so here we’ll run through some of the ways we get really good PDFs out of our pipeline, and exactly what “good” means in this context.
-Read more…
+Read more… |

 Current Projects